-Some animal replacement product companies, like Perfect Day,27 Clara Foods28 and Impossible Foods,29 have begun to make "sustainability" claims based on limited evidence or proprietary studies.
+Some animal replacement product companies like Perfect Day, Clara Foods and Impossible Foods have begun to make sustainability claims based on limited evidence or proprietary studies.
 Many of these novel products are coming to market with sustainability claims.
-The Impossible Burger is marketed as "sustainable," and Perfect Day claims to be "earth friendly," despite the lack of data on energy consumption, emissions, or dependency on industrial feedstocks like genetically engineered corn used to feed the genetically engineered yeast that produce key ingredients.
-Clara Foods markets its egg whites as "purely from plants,"30 despite key proteins being derived from genetically engineered yeast.
+The Impossible Burger is marketed as "sustainable," and Perfect Day claims to be "earth friendly," despite the lack of complete data on energy consumption, emissions, or dependency on industrial feedstocks like genetically engineered corn used to feed the genetically engineered yeast that produce key ingredients.
+Clara Foods markets its egg whites as "purely from plants," despite key proteins being derived from genetically engineered yeast.
 These are just a few of the confusing promotional claims being made.
-When making claims about the environmental sustainability of these and similar products, companies should base them on a publicly available, full life-cycle assessment.
+When making claims about the environmental sustainability of these and similar products, companies should base them on a publicly available assessment of environmental impacts throughout the product's lifecycle.